Sajal-A/Data-Science/resources/ML_QnA/ML-Questionairs.md

   - *How to test* : Compute the Variance Inflation Factor (VIF) for each predictor.
 A VIF above 5 (sometimes 10) indicates problematic multicollinearity.
 A correlation heatmap is also a quick way to spot highly correlated features.
   - *Fixes if violated* : Remove one of the correlated variables, combine them into a single feature, or use regularization methods like Ridge or Lasso regression.

+**How Linear Regression optimized?
+OR How does the model learn?**
+- The key idea is to choose the coefficients that make the predictions as close as possible to the actual values in the data.
+This is where optimization comes in.
+The most common method is *Ordinary Least Squares (OLS)*.
+OLS works by minimizing the sum of squared residuals — the squared difference between the actual value $y^i$ and the predicted value (yhat-i) for each data point.
+The cost function looks like this: $J(\beta) = \sum_{i=1}^{n} (y_i - \bar{y_i})^2$
+- **Why squared residuals?**
+- Squaring ensures that positive and negative errors don’t cancel out, and it penalizes larger errors more heavily than smaller ones.
+By minimizing this function, OLS finds the “line of best fit.”

+**Optimzation of Cost Function in Linear Regression**

+- **How does ordinary least squares (OLS) estimate coefficients?**
+- OLS minimizes the sum of squared residuals by solving a closed-form equation.
+The solution is: $\beta = (X^TX)^{-1}X^Ty$.
+- For relatively small datasets with not too many features, we can directly compute the optimal coefficients using linear algebra.
+- Here, X is the feature matrix, y is the target vector, and β-hat​ is the vector of coefficients.
+This solution comes from setting the derivative of the cost function to zero and solving for coefficients.
+It’s exact, fast for low-dimensional data, and forms the mathematical foundation of linear regression.
+- However, the matrix inversion step becomes computationally expensive when the number of features is very large, and sometimes the matrix is not even invertible (especially with multicollinearity).

+- **Gradient Descent (Iterative Method)**
+- For larger datasets or high-dimensional problems, gradient descent is often preferred.
+Instead of solving the equations directly, gradient descent takes small steps in the direction that reduces the cost function the most.
+The update rule for each coefficient looks like this:
+- $\beta_j := \beta_j - \alpha \frac{\partial J}{\partial b_j}$
+- Here, α is the learning rate, which controls how big each step is.
+If α is too small, training is slow; if it’s too large, the algorithm may overshoot and fail to converge.
+- Gradient descent is more flexible than the closed-form solution.
+It can handle massive datasets, can be parallelized, and forms the basis of how many modern machine learning algorithms (like neural networks) are trained.

+**What are the common evaluation metrics used in regression problem?**
+- Different evaluation metrics capture different aspects of model performance:
+- `Mean Squared Error (MSE)`:
+-  MSE calculates the average of the squared differences between the actual values and the predicted values.
+The formula looks like this: $MSE = \frac{1}{n} \sum_{i=1}^{n} (y_i - \bar{y_i})^2$
+- The squaring ensures that larger errors are penalized more heavily than smaller ones.
+MSE is widely used because it connects directly to the optimization objective in ordinary least squares regression.
+However, since it squares the errors, it is sensitive to outliers.

+- `Root Mean Squared Error (RMSE)`:
+- $\text{RMSE} = \sqrt{\frac{1}{n} \sum_{i=1}^{n} (y_i - \bar{y}_i)^2}$
+- The advantage of RMSE is that it is in the same units as the target variable, which makes it more interpretable.
+For example, if you are predicting house prices in dollars, RMSE will also be in dollars.
+Like MSE, though, it still emphasizes large errors because of the squaring.

+- `Mean Absolute Error (MAE)`:
+- $\text{MAE} = \frac{1}{n} \sum_{i=1}^{n} | (y_i - \bar{y}_i) |$
+- MAE treats all errors equally, regardless of their size.
+This makes it more robust to outliers compared to MSE or RMSE.
+For instance, if your dataset has a few extreme values that are hard to predict, MAE will give a fairer picture of performance than MSE.

+- `Coefficient of Determination, or R-squared (R^2)`
+- R-squared measures the proportion of variance in the target variable that is explained by the model.
+The formula is:
+- $$ R^2 = 1 - \frac{\sum_{i=1}^{n} (y_i - \hat{y}_i)^2}{\sum_{i=1}^{n} (y_i - \bar{y})^2} $$
+- Here, the denominator represents the total variance in the data (the differences between actual values and their mean), and the numerator is the unexplained variance (the residual sum of squares).
+An R^2 of 1 means perfect predictions, while an R^2 of 0 means the model does no better than predicting the mean of the target.
+  - One limitation of R^2 is that it always increases when you add more features, even if those features are not truly helpful.

+- `Adjusted R-Squared`
+- Adjusted R-squared, which penalizes the addition of irrelevant variables.
+The formula is:
+- $ \bar{R}^2 = 1 - (1 - R^2)\frac{n - 1}{n - k - 1} $
+- where n is the number of observations and p is the number of predictors.
+This adjusted version helps us compare models with different numbers of features more fairly.